Think Like a Custodian

 Craig and Jason surveyed 10 custodians at five BRS designed public facilities and these are their insights.

-Think Like a Custodian was published in Parks & Rec Business Magazine in the December 2022 issue.
+Think Like a Custodian was published in PRB Magazine in the December 2022 issue.

 “Architects should think like custodians...”